 Learn how you can prevent infections

-Module 2: Select the Right Vascular Access Device and Site
+Module 2: Vascular Access Device and Site Selection

 Learn how to choose the most appropriate device and site

-Module 3: Properly Use a Short Peripheral Catheter
+Module 3: Proper Use of Short Peripheral Catheter (SPC)

 Explore best practices for short peripheral catheter insertion and use